sabertoothmax/Automatic-Azan-Quran-On-Echo/README.md

 -------------------------------------------------
 sudo nano /boot/config.txt

-Comment out the following line in the config.txt (optional to turn off default audio device) by adding a # before the statement.
-As in change the following line
+Comment out the following line in config.txt by adding a # before the statement (optional to turn off default audio device).
+As in, change the following line

 dtparam=audio=on

-To the following:
+to the following:

 #dtparam=audio=on